STILL SICK AFTER MOLD TREATMENT

 For a recovery framework, see recovery from Lyme disease.

-Mold can worsen Lyme disease symptoms—but it is rarely the sole cause.
+Mold can worsen Lyme disease symptoms—but mold is not Lyme disease.

-When symptoms persist despite mold treatment, it is important to ask whether an underlying infection has been missed or undertreated.
+When symptoms persist despite mold treatment, clinicians may need to ask whether an underlying infection has been missed, undertreated, or contributing to ongoing inflammation and immune dysfunction.

-Patients tend to make the most progress when care focuses on the full clinical picture—not just one piece of it.
+Patients tend to make the most progress when care focuses on the full clinical picture rather than a single explanation alone.

 Dr. Daniel Cameron, MD, MPH